Owasso, Oklahoma 7 Day Weather Forecast

 (00Z TAFS)

-continue to hold off mentioning due to uncertainties with
+hold off on mentioning due to uncertainty of coverage/location.

 &&